“For measuring on maps, roads, railways, rivers, canals etc.”The Automatic Distameter

 Three tiny screws hold the front face in place.
 Other than these, all internal workings revolve around small brass pivot pins.
 The internal workings of this measure are not quite as smooth in operation as some totaliser measures made by other companies.
 As the measure is being tracked along a line on a map and the needle rotates around the dial, when it reaches the number three there is a distinct internal ‘catch’ in the gearing, presumably where the internal action is engaging the number rotating mechanism.
 It passes instantly and does not interfere with the effectiveness of the measure when in use.

 Oldbury Optical Co.
-Ltd., the maker of the Distameter, were manufacturers and suppliers of optical equipment and instruments and were based in London, U.K. Under the Companies Act they were removed from the Department of Trade Register of Companies in June 1972, the company being dissolved at that time.
+Ltd., the maker, or at least retailer, of the Distameter, were manufacturers and suppliers of optical equipment and instruments and were based in London, U.K. Under the Companies Act they were removed from the Department of Trade Register of Companies in June 1972, the company being dissolved at that time.

 Three Points of the Compass has looked at a few more Map Measurers in detail.
 Links to these can be found here.